kpzhang/KnowledgeDrivenTextEmbedding/README.md

 ## [Description]

-This folder contains source code to train finance-specificed word2vec model using Loughran and McDonald (LM) Dictionary as constraints.
+This folder contains source code to train finance-specified word2vec model using Loughran and McDonald (LM) Dictionary as constraints.
 In particular, we use the Positive and Negative word lists.

 ## [Data Source]